A complete guide of speed hump installation!

 How to get a road hump installed in your neighbourhood?

 Once you have the complete plan for installing traffic calming measures in your area, you must meet the neighbours and discuss the entire plan.
-Assign specific duties to each person and reach out to local officials to proceed with your plan.
+Assign specific duties to each person and contact local officials to proceed with your plan.

 Factors that will affect speed hump installation!

 Getting the required approval and documentation done is just one part.
 Some important factors can affect your quest to install speed humps.
-Some of them include:
+Some of them include the following:

 - Material consideration